 - Step 1: Identify all people who are feeding the cats.
 Once you have, please coordinate feeding of the cat or cat colony to once or twice a day.
 Cats should be fed a quarter cup of dry or wet food per cat per day; please make sure to pull any uneaten wet food immediately after the cats have finished eating to ensure flies don’t lay eggs in the food.
 Please understand that overfeeding cats will likely cause more cats to join the colony.
 In order to successfully trap cats, cats must be hungry and know where and when to obtain food.
 Once a feeding schedule is established and set, please proceed to the next step.

-- Step 2: Call to make an appointment at No Nonsense Neutering or Fairchild Foundation.
+- Step 2: Call to make an appointment with us or at No Nonsense Neutering or Fairchild Foundation.
 These organizations offer low-cost spay/neutering services for community cats; however, due to the feral cat crisis in Berks County, appointments may be booked out 3 weeks or longer during select times of the year.
 Clinics are offered as follows:

 - Fairchild Foundation offers TNR clinics on the third Sunday of each month.
 They also offer trap rental.
 Appointments can be made online for up to four feral cats.